The climate is changing, its effects are deadly, and it’s getting worse every year.

 Even as global carbon emissions were expected to decrease by about 7% this year due to coronavirus restrictions on normal activities, this has only “briefly slowed ― but far from eliminated ― the historic and ever-increasing burden of human activity on the Earth’s climate,” United Nations environmental researchers wrote in a December report.

-This year has seen record-breaking heat, wildfires and storms.
+This year has seen record-breaking heat, bushfires and storms.
 U.N.
 Secretary-General António Guterres urged every country to declare a “climate emergency.”

 Here are some of the ways climate change has wreaked havoc on Earth’s inhabitants this year.